75 Free Summer Activities for Kids, Adults and Everyone in Between

 If you have some spare time, check out these ways to save and earn money over the summer.

-- Have a Yard Sale: A classic summer activity that combines decluttering with earning cash — and you can do it outdoors.
+67. Have a Yard Sale: A classic summer activity that combines decluttering with earning cash — and you can do it outdoors.
 What could be better?
-We’ve got 11 tips to make your yard sale a huge success.

-- Update Your Resume: When’s the last time you updated your resume?
+69. Update Your Resume: When’s the last time you updated your resume?
 For better or worse, it’s something you can do for free on a summer day when you’ve got time on your hands.
 If you’re not sure where to start, check out this step-by-step guide for writing a resume.

-- Get Out of Debt: If one of your goals is to get out of debt, you can start working on that right now.
-Take a look at this step-by-step debt repayment plan and see how much money you can put aside every month.
+72. Get Out of Debt: If one of your goals is to get out of debt, you can start working on that right now.

-- Sign Up for Money-Making Sites: Want to earn a little extra money to pay down debt or plan for next year’s summer vacation?
-Sign up for a money-making site like SBK Center, which literally pays you for your junk mail.
+73. Make Money Without a 9-to-5 Job: Want to earn a little extra money to pay down debt or plan for next year’s summer vacation?

 We came up with 53 creative ways to make money that don’t involve a 9-to-5 job, so you can still enjoy your summer.